Sara Rún Hinriksdóttir: Phoenix Constanța

 In August 2021, Sara Rún signed with CS Phoenix Constanța of the Romanian Liga Națională.

 On 16 December 2021, it was announced that she had been named the Icelandic Female Basketball Player of the Year for the second year in a row.

 Faenza Basket Project

 In June 2022, Sara signed with Faenza Basket Project of the Italian Lega Basket Femminile.
 In December 2022, she was named the Icelandic Female Basketball Player of the Year for the third straight year.

 AE Sedis Bàsquet

 In July 2023, Sara signed with AE Sedis Bàsquet of the Spanish Liga Femenina de Baloncesto.

 In December 2023, she was named the Icelandic Female Basketball Player of the Year for the fourth straight year.

 In January 2024, she left the club.

 Back to Iceland and Keflavík

 On 17 January, Sara signed with Keflavík.
 On 22 May 2024, she won the national championship with Keflavík and was named the Finals MVP.

+In December 2025, she was named the Icelandic Female Basketball Player of the Year for the fifth time.
+For the 2025-26 season, she averaged 20.6 points and was named to the Domestic All-first team.

+KR

+In June 2026, Sara signed with KR.